d12frosted/elpa-mirror/gnu/jinx-readme.txt

   │   (add-hook hook #'jinx-mode))
   └────

-  The commands `jinx-correct' and `jinx-languages' are autoloaded.
+  The commands `jinx-correct' and `jinx-languages' are marked as autoloads.
 Invoking `jinx-correct' corrects the misspellings.
-Binding `jinx-correct' to `M-$' chord takes over that key from the default assignment to `ispell-word'.
+Binding `jinx-correct' to `M-$' takes over that key from the default assignment to `ispell-word'.
 Since Jinx is independent of the Ispell package, `M-$' can be re-used.